-Felicia Luna Lemus is the author of the novels Trace Elements of Random Tea Parties (FSG, 2003; Seal Press, 2004) and Like Son (Akashic Books, 2007).
+Felicia Luna Lemus is the author of the novels Trace Elements of Random Tea Parties (Farrar, Straus & Giroux, 2003; Seal Press, 2004) and Like Son (Akashic Books, 2007).

-Lemus’ books are widely praised for their groundbreaking contributions to the literary arts, and she has been a featured artist and speaker at numerous literary spaces, museums and universities, including The Poetry Project at St. Mark’s Church, The Kitchen, the Brooklyn Central Library, the San Francisco Main Library, the National Museum of Mexican Art, the Hammer Museum, the U.S.C.
+Lemus has been a featured author and speaker at museums, literary spaces and universities, including the National Museum of Mexican Art, the Hammer Museum, The Poetry Project at St. Mark’s Church, The Kitchen, the Brooklyn Central Library, the San Francisco Main Library, the U.S.C.
 Center for Feminist Research, Stanford, Cornell, Yale, and Harvard.

 She has been an Assistant Professor at California State University, San Bernardino, a Visiting Professor at Pitzer College, Affiliate Faculty at Antioch University’s MFA in Creative Writing Program, adjunct faculty at the UCLA Extension Writers’ Program and The New School, and a kindergarten teacher in urban Los Angeles.